 The symbol “ق” in Arabic indicates a rule of recitation known as qeela ‘alayhil-waqf, which means “better not to stop”.
 This rule suggests that it is better to continue the Quran Recitation without stopping at certain points, rather than pausing unnecessarily.

+However, there are differing opinions among scholars on how to apply this rule in practice.
 Some scholars argue that there are certain points in the Quranic text where it is appropriate to pause or stop briefly, even if the qeela ‘alayhil-waqf sign appears.
 This may be done in order to better convey the intended meaning of the verses, or to provide clarification or emphasis on specific points.

 9. صل – The Permissible Pause

 The symbol “صل” in Arabic indicates a rule of recitation known as qad yusal, which means “the permissible pause”.
 This rule allows the reciter to pause briefly at a certain point in the recitation, even though the symbol itself indicates that the recitation should continue.
+It is important to note that the qad yusal sign does not indicate a mandatory stop or pause in the recitation, but rather a permissible one.

 10. قف – The Anticipation Mark